 As we arrive at camp, which is at 3600 meters (11,800 feet) tonight, we are exhausted.
 It has been a great day but we are glad to arrive.
 We are some of the early arrivals.
 As we talk to our other fellow hikers in other camps, many people in their group still have not arrived.
 Some people still trickle in after dark.
 There has been heavy rain in the afternoon and the rocky path has become quite slippery, making it slower for those still on the trail.
 But everyone makes it safely and that’s all that matters.

-Tomorrow (day 3) is also a long day of hiking.
+Day 3 is also a long day of hiking.
 We cover about 15 kilometers (9 miles) with much of it at high altitude and several passes before finally reaching the last campsite of Wiñayhuyna (2,650 meters or 8,700 feet).
-This is the closest camp to Machu Picchu.
+This is the closest camp on the Inca Trail to Machu Picchu.

 The highlight of day 3 is climbing through the steep terraces.
 You can see the terraces off in the distance earlier in the hike.
 It takes most of the afternoon to actually reach them.
 These terraces were used for agriculture and are incredibly steep.
 The complex itself is huge and it takes some time to climb through the terraces to rejoin the trail to Machu Picchu.